 Identification and Reporting

 Reporting of suspect occurrences of Russian wheat aphid is encouraged to help map the distribution of the pest.
 The Entomology Team in Plant Diagnostic Services of DPIPWE will identify aphids suspected of being Russian wheat aphid at no fee.
-For an initial opinion, photos (with location) can be sent to 0429 852 886 or emailed to
+For an initial opinion, clear photos (with location) can be sent to 0429 852 886 or emailed to

 .
 Specimens may be requested before making a final identification.

 Specimens can be submitted to Plant Diagnostic Services at Mt Pleasant (Launceston), Stony Rise (Devonport) or New Town (Hobart) in person or by post.
 Samples of plants bearing aphids should be secured in sealed double plastic bags along with some absorbent paper towel.

 Alternatively, contact 1800